Skip to Main Content

 • File and folder names can be separated by long hyphens, underscores or capitalising each part (20240509CuRstFfgv1)

-Use our file naming convention worksheet to make you think about naming conventions (and you can save it as your README file).
+Use our file naming convention worksheet to make you think about naming conventions.

 Preparing your data for deposit